susmithag777/Marketing-Campaign-Analysis---US-Fashion-Brand/README.md

 The following metrics were identified as essential Key Performance Indicators (KPIs) to provide the business user with insights into the effectiveness of each campaign, and Identify opportunities for optimization:

 Provided KPIs (Within the dataset)
-Impressions – Daily impressions (times ad was shown to a viewer) for each ad <br>
+1. Impressions – Daily impressions (times ad was shown to a viewer) for each ad
-CTR (%) - Daily average click-through rate for each ad <br>
+2. CTR (%) - Daily average click-through rate for each ad
-Clicks - Daily clicks for each ad <br>
+3. Clicks - Daily clicks for each ad
-Daily Average CPC - Daily average cost-per-click for each ad <br>
+4. Daily Average CPC - Daily average cost-per-click for each ad
-Spend, GBP - Total daily amount of advertising spending for each ad, in Great Britain Pounds(GBP)<br>
+5. Spend, GBP - Total daily amount of advertising spending for each ad, in Great Britain Pounds(GBP)
-Conversions - Total daily purchases attributed to a specific ad<br>
+6. Conversions - Total daily purchases attributed to a specific ad
-Total Conversion Value, GBP - Total amount received from purchases attributed to a specific ad (Revenue)<br>
+7. Total Conversion Value, GBP - Total amount received from purchases attributed to a specific ad (Revenue)
-Likes - Total daily likes (or other reactions) per ad<br>
+8. Likes - Total daily likes (or other reactions) per ad
-Shares - Total daily shares per ad (For the simplicities sake, each Pin on Pinterest was counted as a share)<br>
+9. Shares - Total daily shares per ad (For the simplicities sake, each Pin on Pinterest was counted as a share)
-Comments - Total daily comments per ad <br>
+10. Comments - Total daily comments per ad

 Additional(computed) KPIs.
-Total Engagement - What is the overall level of user interaction or engagement with our Ads across different metrics (likes, shares, and comments)?
+1. Total Engagement - What is the overall level of user interaction or engagement with our Ads across different metrics (likes, shares, and comments)?
-Conversion rate (%) - What percentage of ad viewers are converting into Paying customers?
+2. Conversion rate (%) - What percentage of ad viewers are converting into Paying customers?
-Cost per Acquisition - How much does it cost to acquire a single customer?
+3. Cost per Acquisition - How much does it cost to acquire a single customer?
-Return on Ad-spend (ROAS) - How much revenue is generated for every dollar spent on advertising?
+4. Return on Ad-spend (ROAS) - How much revenue is generated for every dollar spent on advertising?
-Return on Investment (ROI) (%) - How much profit or loss is generated from our investment relative to its cost?
+5. Return on Investment (ROI) (%) - How much profit or loss is generated from our investment relative to its cost?
-Monetary ROI (£) - What is the net financial return (in monetary terms) on our investment after accounting for all costs and revenues?
+6. Monetary ROI (£) - What is the net financial return (in monetary terms) on our investment after accounting for all costs and revenues?

 # Data Transformation/Preprocessing